 People management: This is all about juggling personality types and being able to identify and manage a mix of working styles to achieve good results as a team.
 A good place to start is knowing your own style and preferences.

 Negotiation: Negotiating relies on knowing your worth and knowing how to come to an agreement, which is always a useful skill.
 Walking away from a situation with a win-win result means both parties are happy.
 Want some help with communication?
-Check out our top 3 tips here.
+Check out our top three tips here.

 Cognitive flexibility: In real life speak this translates to being flexible in the workplace, being able to switch from one task to another without slowing down.